mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 > trick using '>' works for most shell commands, by the way).
 Copy `urls.txt`
 > to your online machine and download the URLs listed in it.

+> *NOTE: as of 01.05.2022, files in the `clang64` directory were found under
+> `mingw64` instead, so these URLS may have to be edited accordingly.*

 > Create a new folder on your offline machine:

 		$ mkdir packages1